 The decision by Ghassan Khoury came a day after the Lebanese judge leading the investigation into the explosion requested the release of 13 people who were detained after the August catastrophe, one of the largest non-nuclear blasts in history.

 The National News Agency said Khoury only approved the release of seven persons, most of them junior port employees.
 It added that the request to release senior employees was rejected.

 NNA did not say when they will be released.

 Nearly 3,000 tons of ammonium nitrate, a highly explosive material used in fertilizers that had been improperly stored in the port for years, exploded on Aug.
-4, killing 211 people, injuring more than 6,000 and devastating nearby neighborhoods.
+4, killing 211 people, wounding more than 6,000 and damaging entire neighborhoods nearby.